-In order to graduate with a master's degree in Marriage and Family Counseling/Therapy, the following minimal requirements must be satisfied:
+In order to graduate with a master's degree in MFC/T, the following minimal requirements must be satisfied:

 - 1. Completion all required coursework on the officially approved PCD within a six-year timeframe after the first course was completed toward the degree. - 2.
-Attainment of a cumulative 3.0 GPA or better. - 3.
-Attainment of a B- grade or better in all required coursework. - 4.
-Successful completion of Practicum and Internship, determined by receiving a grade of B- or better, and acceptable supervisor ratings on standard competency evaluations. - 5.
-Successfully obtaining 500 clinical hours (50% must be relational) and 100 supervision hours. - 6.
+Attainment of a cumulative 3.0 GPA or better.

+- 3. Attainment of a B- grade or better in all required coursework. - 4.
+Successful completion of Practicum and Internship, determined by receiving a grade of "credit", and acceptable supervisor ratings on standard competency evaluations. - 5.
+Successfully obtaining 500 clinical hours (40% must be relational) and 100 supervision hours (50% must be "raw"). - 6.
 Successful passage of the comprehensive examination - 7.
 Adherence to the School of Counseling Statement of Expectations throughout the Program.